averyhiebert/vim-roguelike-challenge/docs/README.md

 You can use the item in register `r` by typing `@r`.
 This is how you consume corpses (to recover HP) or activate scrolls.

+## "Observing"

+Use `o` to observe the contents of a tile.
+Pressing `o` will enter "observe" mode.
+Move the cursor to the tile of interest, and press `o` again (or enter).

 ## Quitting

 To quit, use the command `:wq`.